nextbreakpoint/infrastructure-as-code/README.md

 ESB volumes are required to store persistent data which can survive after a restart of a EC2 instance or in case we need to recreate a EC2 instance.
-ESB volumes need to be initialized with at least one partition before they can be used.
+ESB volumes need to be initialised with at least one partition before they can be used.
 We use a temporary EC2 instance to mount the volumes and create an empty partition.